serverless/serverless/docs/providers/cloudflare/guide/intro.md

 If you’re not an enterprise customer and you want to execute different code on multiple routes with only one funciton, we recommend writing code based off of our [conditional routing](https://developers.cloudflare.com/workers/recipes/conditional-routing/) template to check your route and execute different code accordingly.
 You can also write workers in separate files and compile it into one worker with [webpack](https://developers.cloudflare.com/workers/writing-workers/using-npm-modules/).

-When you deploy with the Framework by running `serverless deploy`, everything in `serverless.yml` is deployed at once.
+When you deploy with the Framework by running `serverless deploy`, everything in `serverless.yml` (or the file specified with the `--config` option) is deployed at once.

 ### Plugins